 |Average annual premium for minimum coverage in Oregon||Average annual premium for full coverage in Oregon|

-Bankrate uses 2021 premium data from Quadrant Information Services to report average car insurance premiums by state.
+Bankrate uses 2022 premium data from Quadrant Information Services to report average car insurance premiums by state.
 However, it’s important to note that your actual car insurance premium will vary based on a number of factors.
-The type of car you drive, your driving history, the coverage you choose and the discounts you qualify for will all affect how much you pay.
+The type of car you drive, your driving history, the coverage you choose and the discounts you qualify for could all affect how much you pay.

 How to find the best car insurance in Oregon